Core Abstractions#

 Before diving into code, let’s understand the three core abstractions in NeMo Gym.

-If you are new to reinforcement learning for LLMs, we recommend you review Key Terminology first.
+If you are new to reinforcement learning for LLMs, we recommend you refer to Key Terminology first.

 Available Implementations: